Our most frequently asked questions:

 UKA has done extensive research into design and layout in regard to fair and safe course difficulties and fair yet challenging rates of travel that allow the opportunity for all dogs that have been well trained to achieve a level of success.

-The UK Agility open Championship runs throughout the year with 10 heats.
-The top 4 from each heat qualify for the Final held at the Grand Finals.
+Juniors who run in standard UKA classes will gain points towards the Junior League.
+The top ten in each height will qualify for the Junior Masters event held at the Grand Finals.
 The age cut off for junior handlers is Under 18 on the 1st December of that year.

 UKA states in its mission statement that it wishes to promote high standards in judging.
-With this in mind, The Derbyshire Agility Centre runs two judging courses accredited by UK Agility.
+With this in mind, all judges that judge for us are required to take a judging assessment every five years.

 To ensure maximum amount of runs are provided per dog, UKA shows may have a capping level applied depending on the show space and other conditions that may affect the number of runs per dog.